DevMountain/react-intro-class/README.md

 ### Instructions

+* In `Calculator.js`
-* Change the value of the `.total` element to the display property on state
+* Change the value of the `.total` element to the `display` property on state
-* Create a `setDisplay` method that takes a `num` parameter and updates the value of the display property on state
+* Create a `setDisplay` class method that takes a `num` parameter and updates the value of the `display` property on state with that parameter
-* Update the `.btn #` elements to call the `setDisplay` method with the correct number in string format
+* Update buttons zero through nine to call the `setDisplay` method with the correct number in <b>string</b> format.
+You can tell which button is which number by its `class`

 ### Solution